Goldswordd/Robot-Indoor-Localization/README.md

 ## Small setup with 4 anchor and 1 tag connect to robot
 ![ROBOT](figure/robot.jpg)

-This is my graduated project from SAE-UET\n
-Plz contact lienv530@gmail.com for more information
+This is my graduated project from SAE-UET, if u need help? plz contact lienv530@gmail.com for more information